-Yes, education does play an extremely important role in uplifting the society and bridging the gap between communities of people.
+Yes, education plays an extremely important role in uplifting the society and bridging the gap between communities of people.
 But education alone does not necessarily enlighten people or wake people up.
 It does not help one realise the countless possibilities, feats, and wonders the world could achieve if we could all just learn to love and spread the love.
 There are several educated people who have so much hatred in their hearts that they are willing to fight other people and even kill just to satisfy their own needs and happiness.
 They simply can’t acknowledge the fact that what they are doing is wrong.
 They fail to see the big picture, to realise that there are two sides to every story and that the world may seem different when you step into their shoes.
 And this, my friends, is quite depressing.
 So, I hope that through this blog, I can explain how a few simple changes in your life and others, can gradually create a world full of love and colour.

 So, let’s break them down, one at a time: